aramisgithub/questpresentation/document.md

   desperately trying to reach his home.
 Once he returns, he finds out that his house has been overrun with suitors trying to steal his wife and palace.

+## Comparison

+- Mulan

+    - In this case, Mulan's story is much more dramatic and heroic

+    - Trying to save China!

+- Odyssey

+    - Much more noble

+    - Not as dramatic

+    - Lower stakes

 # Resurrection

 ## Mulan